Amanda Whipple, PhD

 mgaliciasilva[at]g.harvard.edu

-Isra is a graduate student in the Harvard MCO program with an interest in Molecular Biology and Therapeutics.
-She received her B.S. in Biochemistry and Microbiology from the Universidad del Valle de Guatemala and completed a Post-Baccalaureate at the University of Pennsylvania, where she worked with the J-Rad Lab on the interplay between metabolism, circadian rhythms, and cellular maturation.
-In her free time, she loves introducing kids to science and volunteering.
+Isra is a graduate student in the MCO program with an interest in therapeutics.
+She received her B.S. in Biochemistry and Microbiology from the Universidad del Valle de Guatemala and completed a Post-Baccalaureate at the University of Pennsylvania.
+She loves introducing kids to science and volunteering.
 Outside of the lab, you can find Isra acting, watching musicals, enjoying nature, and building community.